 Health professionals at the NHS and safe sleep experts at the Lullaby Trust say you should not use any pillows (including baby pillows) before your little one's a year old, as they may pose a risk of suffocation.

 Getting help for plagiocephaly

 As with most medical problems, an early diagnosis is essential.
 “The younger children start treatment the better.
-Although we can help babies as old as 2, it’s important to start conditioning exercises as soon as possible,” explains Rachel.
+Although we can help babies as old as 2, it’s important to start conditioning exercises as soon as possible,” explains paediatric physiotherapist Rachel.
 “You should be able to tell whether your baby’s head is OK at around 2 months of age.
-Before then it could still be recovering from the birth.”
+Before then your baby could still be recovering from the birth.”